-- Extra Virgin Olive Oil: can substitute regular olive, canola, or avocado oil.
+- Extra Virgin Olive Oil: substitute regular olive, canola, or avocado oil.

 - Onion: use yellow, white, or red.

-- Water: can substitute some or all of the water with chicken or vegetable broth.
+- Water: substitute some or all of the water with chicken or vegetable broth.

 Want to make spicy pinto beans?
 Add 1-2 chipotle peppers in adobo before pressure cooking.

 Feel free to add other spices to add more flavor and nutrition.
 We love buying our spices from The Spice House.
 Click on the picture below to view & try out hundreds of flavorful spices and herbs!